 Although Mater in his materhosen costume was only seen for a quick moment, it was originally supposed to be a larger part of the script.
 The scene was eventually cut when the number of races was cut from five to three.

-Denise Ream, one of the films producers has a cousin who is a priest in the catholic church and they sent the “Pope car” designs to the church for approval prior to using the car in the film – the Pixar team received the official stamp of approval from the Vatican shortly thereafter.
+Denise Ream, one of the producers of the film has a cousin who is a priest in the catholic church and they sent the “Pope car” designs to the church for approval prior to using the car in the film – the Pixar team received the official stamp of approval from the Vatican shortly thereafter.

 The whole purpose of Mater hitting the gong in Tokyo early in the movie was created solely to be able to transition out of Mater’s dream sequence where he was tied up and the Big Bentley clock was clanging away.